kristijanPetr/ProjectTreeView/README.md

 # usage

-Navigate to some project structure
+Navigate to some project structure and run

 ```js
 projecttreeview .
 ```

-Generates output/ folder with html file which current limitation is to open with Live Server (ex.
-VSCode)
+Generates `output/` folder with html file

 ### License